Business Administration Program at Fredonia

 The Fredonia Difference

 Small class sizes lead to close interaction with faculty, plus the chance to conduct and present research at the undergraduate level -- a hallmark of a Fredonia education.
-In addition, all students have many opportunities for internships, available locally, regionally and across the nation, due to the many strong relationships the university maintains.
-You will have multiple opportunities to work with real businesses and non-profits to develop recommendations that make a difference in success.
+In addition, all students have many opportunities for internships, available locally, regionally and across the nation, because of the many strong relationships the university maintains.
+You will have multiple opportunities to work with actual businesses and non-profits to develop recommendations that make a difference in success.

 - Small business owner/manager